Summer is the perfect time to get your grill on and invite your family and friends over for a fun and flavorful cookout.

 9. Lock in Moisture.
 Once your food has been grilled to perfection, give it some time to rest.
 Allowing grilled meats and poultry to rest on a clean platter, tented with foil, enables the juices to redistribute evenly.
 This leads to a moist, flavorful result.
 (The general rule of thumb is to allow small-to-medium cuts to rest about 5-10 minutes, and larger cuts or roasts to rest about 15 minutes.)

 10. Just do it!
 Now that you’ve got the low-down, it’s time to throw-down some meat and veggies and get your grill on!
-There are so many great grilling recipes out there, so if you’re new to grilling, start out with something simple (like my Grilled Herb Chicken).
-Then build on your skills from there by giving marinaded meat recipes (such as my Balsamic-Apricot Marinaded Steak) and glazes a go (like my Sweet-n-Spicy Grilled Chicken).
+There are so many great grilling recipes out there, so if you’re new to grilling, start out with something simple (like my Grilled Herb Chicken with Pineapple Salsa shown above).

 Wishing you and your family a very blessed summer!
 Happy Grilling!